Videos show off-duty officer fatally shooting Vallejo man

 VALLEJO, Calif.
-(AP) - The city of Vallejo released four surveillance videos showing a city resident retrieving a gun from his van during an argument with an off-duty police officer, who then fatally shoots the man as he walks away.
+(AP) - The city of Vallejo released four surveillance videos showing a city resident retrieving a gun from his van during an argument over a parking spot with an off-duty police officer, who then fatally shoots the man as he walks away.

 The four videos without audio released Tuesday on the city’s YouTube channel show Richmond Police Sgt.
 Virgil Thomas and Eric Reason, 38, arguing after Thomas pulls into a parking spot.
 Moments later, Reason walks to his van stopped in the middle of the parking lot, opens the hood of his van and retrieves a weapon wrapped in a rag.